Azure-Samples/iot-edge-opc-plc/README.md

 ~~~powershell
 dotnet opcplc.dll --at KubernetesSecret --ksns opcplc --ap pki/own --tp pki/trusted --ip pki/issuer --rp pki/rejected --tup pki/trusted-user --uip pki/issuer-user
 ~~~

+User authentication:

+* Anonymous and X.509 certificate authentication are enabled by default.
+Username/password authentication is **disabled** by default and there are no built-in credentials.
+* To enable it, supply your own accounts: `--au`/`--ac` for the admin user (granted the SecurityAdmin/ConfigureAdmin roles, required for GDS push) and/or `--du`/`--dc` for a non-privileged user.
+Each username must be supplied together with its password.
+* The server refuses to start if all authentication mechanisms are disabled, i.e. `--daa` and `--dca` are set and no username/password credentials were supplied.
+* `--dua` suppresses username/password authentication even when credentials are configured.

 User certificate-based authentication: